 Brisket Baked Potatoes make a great dinner for busy weeknights.
 Using leftover smoked brisket and a short prep time gets this hearty and delicious meal on the table in about an hour.

 Smoked Brisket is one of our go-to meals to feed a crowd but we also love it for meal prep.
-There are so many easy dinners to make with the leftovers like Brisket Chili, Brisket Pizza and don't miss out on the Brisket Breakfast Burritos!
+There are so many easy dinners to make with the leftovers like Brisket Chili, Brisket Pizza.

 A few weeks ago we cooked a smoked brisket point and divided it up into vacuum seal bags for some quick meals.
 We love Brisket Twice Baked Potatoes but we also love these simpler baked potatoes filled with butter, sour cream and brisket.